A Tropical Pitcher Plant and Enzymes for Gluten Digestion

 The use of nepenthesin and neprosin could eventually make food choices much easier for people with celiac disease.
 It would be interesting to know whether other enzymes from pitcher plants have benefits for us.

-Enzymes From a Carnivorous Plant Can Digest Gluten: A press release from the University of Calgary with links to the original research reports
+Enzymes from a carnivorous plant can digest gluten: A news release from the University of Calgary with links to the original research reports

 © 2016 Linda Crampton